Marc Routh: Broadway and Off-Broadway career

-In the West End his productions have included Young Frankenstein, The Producers, Hairspray, Smokey Joe's Cafe, Porgy and Bess, Flashdance, This Is Our Youth, Little Shop of Horrors, Simply Heavenly, Dolly West's Kitchen, Oleanna, and Immodesty Blaise and Walter's Burlesque.
+In the West End his productions have included Back to the Future, Young Frankenstein, The Producers, Hairspray, Smokey Joe's Cafe, Porgy and Bess, Flashdance, This Is Our Youth, Little Shop of Horrors, Simply Heavenly, Dolly West's Kitchen, Oleanna, and Immodesty Blaise and Walter's Burlesque.
 From 2000 to 2005, along with partners Richard Frankel, Thomas Viertel, and Steven Baruch and British partners Edward Snape and Paddy Wilson ran The Arts Theatre in the West End.

 Cancelled productions

-Routh co-produced Little Shop of Horrors, which was announced for Broadway with a full page ad in The New York Times for a production starring Alice Ripley and Hunter Foster.
+Routh co-produced Little Shop of Horrors, which was announced for Broadway with a full-page ad in The New York Times for a production starring Alice Ripley and Hunter Foster.
 However, the production was cancelled; later that year, a production directed by Jerry Zaks starring Foster and Kerry Butler opened on Broadway to mixed reviews.

 Routh was the producer of Flashdance, which had twice announced an opening on Broadway but has been postponed both times.
 It played a short season in London's West End and toured North America.